tfulton/paypal-jsv4-postman/README.md

 ### Clone the Project ###
 Using GIT to access and copy the project is the preferred method of downloading files to your local machine.
 [MORE ON THIS TODO]

-## Add Your Client ID to your HTML/Javascript Client Page
+## Add Your Client ID to the HTML/Javascript Client Page

 The PayPal Sandbox "Client ID" is used to identify the merchant and perform key security operations required to operate the JSv4 .html client.
 Edit the file [chekout-js.html line 72](checkout-js.html#L72) and add your Client ID into the appropriate attribute of the code.
 Specifically, put your Client ID into to single quotes in place of ```<insert sandbox client id>``` :